-If any of the teens or adults are not feeling well, please stay home.
-If you plan to join us virtually, if it is a departure from normal, please contact Tony.
+If any of the teens or adults are not feeling well, please stay home – this is one reason we offer the weeknight Encore on Zoom!
 We want to keep everyone safe, including all of our participants, our limited volunteer Faith Formation Ministers, and our parish staff.

-We will do what we can to encourage air flow through the parish hall, so dress warmly – some of the groups go outside for a portion of the Life Night. (one of the advantages to holding these events at the parish hall in Billerica Center is that it is at ground level and we may open some windows, unlike the hall at St. Andrew Church in North Billerica…)
+We will do what we can to encourage air flow through the parish hall, so dress warmly – some of the groups go outside for the small group portion of the Life Night.
+One of the advantages to holding these events at the parish hall in Billerica Center is that it is at ground level and we may open some windows, unlike the hall at St. Andrew Church in North Billerica.

-For those choosing the At-Home Virtual Option, the teen will be expected to be an active participant in the Small Groups happening on Zoom.
-Our expectations will be clear and will be enforced – teens who do not participate on the virtual meeting will be considered as not participating, and teens who do not participate will not be eligible (due to lack of preparation) to prepare to receive the sacrament of Confirmation or any of the other exciting opportunities we hope to offer in Teen Ministries.
-Please see our Zoom Guidelines on our website.
+For those participating in the Encore, the teen will be expected to be an active participant on Zoom.
+Our expectations will be clear and will be enforced – teens who do not participate on the virtual meeting will be considered as not participating, and teens who do not participate frequently will not be eligible (due to lack of preparation) to prepare to receive the sacrament of Confirmation or any of the other exciting opportunities we hope to offer in Teen Ministries.
+Please see our Zoom Guidelines.

-Teen Ministries is for all teens in grades 9-12, not only those preparing for the sacrament of Confirmation.
-We have specific resources for those juniors and seniors who have received Confirmation, to enable them to be leaders and grow in faith.
+Teen Ministries’ Life Nights are for all teens in grades 9-12, not only for those teens preparing for the sacrament of Confirmation.

-We Are Looking for More Life Night Leaders
+We Are Looking for More Small Group Leaders

 In order to guarantee the small groups requested, and to serve our teens well, we need many Small Group Leaders – not teachers – adults who are willing to journey with our teens.